 Group Type: Public / You may be paired with strangers.

 Cost: $32 per person

-We thank Escape Room Entertainment for inviting us to play this game.
+We thank The Escape Company for inviting us to play this game.
 Although complimentary admission was generously provided, that in no way impacts the opinion included within this review.